 ABOUT ME | M.B.
 BRICKNER

 I am a communications strategist, equipper, and missiologist.
 My wife Heather and I live in Lancaster City, Pa. where we are forming a new church community called Branch & Vine.
-I will be commencing studies for a Doctor of Philosophy in organizational leadership in the summer of 2017 with Indiana Wesleyan University.
+I will be commencing studies for a Doctor of Philosophy in organizational leadership in 2018 with Indiana Wesleyan University.
 I have a Master of Arts in ministry from Wesley Seminary and a Bachelor of Science in biblical studies from Indiana Wesleyan University.
 I have worked with communications, church planting, and administration for several Christian organizations.
 I enjoy barbecuing, hiking, learning about history, traveling, writing, and being involved in a variety of community events.